What is the role of the School Board?

 What is BoardDocs®?

-BoardDocs® is software program for running Board Meetings.
+BoardDocs® is a software program for running Board Meetings.
 Our district website, www.spackenkillschools.org, contains a link to BoardDocs®.
 Board meeting agendas are available to the public on the Saturday before a Board meeting.
 Following the Board meeting, any presentations made at the meeting become available to the public as well.
 This is an excellent way for people who cannot attend meetings to be aware of what is going on in the district.

 Why does the Board use a consent agenda format?